-Mortality rates were based on the RP-2014 White Collar Table with adjustments as appropriate for TRS experience.
-The rates are used on a fully-generational basis using projection table MP-2014.
-The same assumptions were used in the June 30, 2016 actuarial valuation.
+In the June 30, 2018 actuarial valuation, mortality rates were based on the RP-2014 White Collar Table with adjustments as appropriate for TRS experiences.
+The rates are based on a fully-generational basis using projection table MP-2017.
+In the June 30, 2017 actuarial valuation, mortality rates were also based on the RP-2014 White Collar Table with appropriate adjustments for TRS experience.
+The rates were used on a fully-generational basis using projection table MP-2014.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term (20-year) expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class that were used by the actuary are summarized in the following table: